 - If your permit is lost or stolen please contact Council to find out how to get a replacement

 - If you are planning to visit another State or Territory it is always a good idea to check if any alternative conditions apply.
 Permits are recognised Australia-wide

 - Do not park in any restricted locations including clearways, no stopping areas, no parking areas, taxi only areas, bus zones or authorised residential zones.

-To renew an expiring permanent permit please contact Council to confirm if a new application form and a visit to a medical practioner is required.
+To renew an expiring permanent permit please click here(DOC, 68KB) for application form and a visit to a medical practitioner is required.

 To renew an expiring temporary or non-permanent permit you will need to take a new application form to your medical practitioner and follow the 'How to apply' process at the top of this page.